 Bastila is a traditional meal and Moroccans serve it in special events like a wedding or in any happy events.

 Traditionally, Moroccans made Bastila with pigeons, and nowadays, they make it often with seafood or chicken.

 Rfissa is a popular dish in Morocco and is mostly prepared for celebrations.
 In general, they prepare it with chicken, fenugreek seeds, lentils, meloui, day-old bread or msamman, and ras el hanout‘s blend.

 You can check this cooking book for Recipes of a different kinds of couscous and Tagines with plenty of ideas for fresh-tasting salads and vegetable sides to serve alongside and complete your Moroccan-style feast.

 The Mechoui is among a must-eat dish in Morocco and it has a special way for how Moroccans prepare it.
 They place the whole lamb in an underground oven and it is often slow-cooked overnight.
 To eat The Mechoui in Marrakech, you can go to Derb Semmarine, Marrakech in 3 minutes walk from Jemaa El Fna square.

 You can find Harira in many local restaurants and Moroccans used to drink Harira especially during The Holy Month of Ramadan in the sunset meal (called Ftour) when they break their fast.

 Eating grilled sardines is something you have to try in Morocco especially in coastal towns.
-Concerning the price, I used to eat in Casablanca a plate containing 6 or 7 sardines with a small plate of salad for 10 DHS (1$).
+Personally, I used to eat in Casablanca, a plate of 6 or 7 sardines with a salad for 10 Dirhams.